kubemq-io/docs/docs/home.md

 - Monitoring Dashboard

 ## Kubernetes and Docker Ready
-- **Kubernetes**KubeMQ can be deployed on any Kubernetes cluster as stateful set.
+- **Kubernetes** - KubeMQ can be deployed on any Kubernetes cluster as stateful set.

-KubeMQ can run as a single docker container or as high availability cluster.
+- **Docker** - KubeMQ can run as a single docker container or as high availability cluster.

 ## Messaging Patterns